A to Z Library Services & Information

 The mission of the Friends of the Grace A. Dow Memorial Library is to support, strengthen and enlarge the scope of the Grace A. Dow Memorial Library's services and facilities for the enrichment of the entire community.

 The Library has books, audiobooks and foreign film DVD's to help you learn a foreign language.
-Transparent Language is an interactive web based resource and RbDigital includes magazines in many different languages.
+Transparent Language is an interactive web based resource.

 Housed in the Local History/ Genealogy Room near the Reference Desk, genealogical services include: access to microfilm readers and printers, the complete Midland newspapers on microfilm, microfilms of US censuses for Midland, and microfilm copies of other local vital statistics.
 The Genealogy Collection (shown as RG in the catalog) contains materials of basic genealogical references, local and regional genealogy sources, materials on states of basic migration patterns, and basic Canadian materials.
 Materials such as family histories are not added unless there is a Midland connection.
 Reference Genealogy materials do not circulate.